 Launched in 2020 by the Collaborative for Academic, Social, and Emotional Learning with seed funding from The Allstate Foundation, the SEL Fellows Academy is a unique opportunity for rural, suburban, and urban community leaders to strengthen their SEL expertise with those in similar roles across the country.

-The annual, virtual 10-month SEL Fellows Academy welcomes up to 45 district and regional office of education employees who lead SEL work in the United States.
+The annual, virtual 10-month SEL Fellows Academy welcomes up to 45 district and regional office of education employees who lead SEL work across North America.
 The goal: To grow and strengthen the practices of SEL leaders in community with others.

 Our model builds on over a decade of research-practice partnerships with large, urban school districts nationwide learning side-by-side how to build, sustain and scale high-quality SEL.

-Interested in applying to the third cohort?
+Interested in applying to the next cohort?
 Review the criteria and explore the key components below.

-The SEL Fellows Academy is for those employed by a district, county or regional office of education in the United States.
+The SEL Fellows Academy is for those employed by a district, county or regional office of education in North America.
 SEL Fellows are passionate about SEL, dedicated to their own discovery and development, and responsible for leading SEL in their community.
-Each cohort consists of up to 45 district or regional SEL leaders who are committed to participating in a virtual 10-month program, engaging in workshops, mentorship, coaching consultancies, and more.
+Each cohort consists of up to 45 district or regional SEL leaders who are committed to participating in a 10-month program, engaging in workshops, mentorship, coaching consultancies, and more.

-To date, CASEL has welcomed Fellows representing more than 80 communities total, collectively serving millions of students nationwide.
+To date, CASEL has welcomed Fellows representing 129 communities total, collectively serving more than 6.8 million students nationwide.

 The SEL Fellows experience is designed to embody the principles of SEL, weaving together the theory and the practice.
 You will build your knowledge of SEL theory and practice, adult SEL, SEL for students, and continuous improvement to enhance the work that is most relevant to you.
 Download the informational brochure.